Community Service Ideas for Kids and Families

 - Plant trees or wildflowers in your neighborhood.

-- Purchase produce and donate it to a local food bank.
+- Purchase produce and donate it to a local food bank or foot pantry.

 - Host a canned food drive for those in need.

 - Participate in a fun community event that brings awareness to a local cause such as 5K races.

 - Pick up litter at the beach or a park.

 - Develop and maintain a recycling program at your kids’ school or workplace.